Updated January 21st, 2020

-First though, a little primer on how you’re able to redeem:
+But before we go on, a little primer on how one is able to redeem:

 - Qantas Classic Awards – These are you’re typical frequent flyer mile awards, they follow Qantas’s award chart and don’t tie to cash prices.
 This is almost universally where you’ll find the best award redemption values.
 However, Qantas very frustratingly does not quote required fees/surcharges until checkout.
-The catch however, is that you must have enough miles available to proceed to this point.
+However, one must have enough miles available to proceed to this point.
 This limitation makes Qantas all but useless as a transfer option, with one exception.

 - Pay With Points – Under this redemption plan, you’re points are more like a foreign currency than an award mile.
 You’d book your flight and “pay” using your points, the caveat being that the exchange rate is generally abysmal.